Harrisonbro/contract/contract.md

 #### Late payments
 You agree to pay all invoices within 7 days of receipt, unless the invoice specifies otherwise.
 Delinquent bills will be assessed a 5% charge if payment has not cleared within 7 days of the due date as shown on the invoice.
 If any amount continues to remain unpaid after this an addition 5% of the original invoice will be charged for every 7 days of delinquency.
 In the case that collection by a 3rd party becomes necessary you agree to pay all fees incurred by that process.

-If payment is not paid within 31 days of completion, I reserves the right to commence legal proceedings to retrieve the outstanding balance.
+If payment is not paid within 31 days of completion, I reserve the right to commence legal proceedings to retrieve the outstanding balance.

 #### Hourly rate
 Where this contract refers to an hourly rate, that rate shall be £100 per hour.

 ### Expectations of Parties
 _You:_ You confirm that you have the authority to enter into this contract on behalf of yourself, your company or your organisation.
-You agree to provide in adequate time everything I need to complete the project as, when, and in the format required.
+You agree to provide, in adequate time, everything I need to complete the project as, when, and in the format required.
 You will review my work and provide feedback and approval in a timely manner.
-Deadlines apply to both parties, so you will be bound by the dates agreed by both parties.
+Deadlines apply to both parties, so you will be bound by the dates we have agreed.
 You also agree to stick to the payment schedule set out at the end of this contract.

 _Me:_ I have the experience and ability to do everything I've agreed with you and will do it all in a professional and timely manner.
 I will endeavour to meet every deadline that has been set and maintain the confidentiality of everything you've given to me for this project.